directus-labs/guest-authoring/directus-solidstart/index.md

 :::

-It may be useful to create an `.env` file and store the URL there in case you use different projects for production, development, etc. Otherwise it is not a private value, access is managed through the Directus dashboard.

 ## Using Global Metadata and Settings

 In your Directus project, navigate to Settings -> Data Model and create a new collection called **global**.
 Under the Singleton option, select 'Treat as a single object', as this collection will have just a single entry containing global website metadata.